fxpoet/holysheet.io/README.md

 ### 1. Shining Beautiful UI
 - Elegant and easy-to-read layout for all your shortcut needs.
+- Do you think this UI doesn't look nice?
+That's a new bug!
+It will be patched soon.

 ### 2. Supports shortcuts for apps that even I have never heard of
 - Just type the program name and done.
 Claude AI will spoon-feed the shortcuts to you.